Fifty Years Of

 Today, the facilities are well maintained and the equipment is continually updated.
 Blayne and Charlene continue to live on site, over 20 years now.
 A key member of our team, Dave Sebesta, our General Manager, who knows the Boundary Waters inside and out, lives just down the road.

 That’s our story.
 For fifty years, our company remains true to its original founder’s goal.
-We deliver a first class canoe trip and you can depend on our credibility as one of North America’s most experienced canoe outfitters.
+We deliver a first class canoe trip into the BWCA’s waters and woods, and you can depend on our credibility as one of North America’s most experienced canoe outfitters.
 We look forward to another fifty years of serving you.

 Our hosts – Dave, Blayne, Charlene and Kevin – have extensive experience in canoeing, kayaking, camping, fishing, and backpacking.
 They all live full-time on Moose Lake (except for Kevin) and have traveled extensively in the Boundary Waters and Quetico Canoe Country.
 Their pleasure lies in introducing others to this vast and incredibly fascinating wilderness area.